 "The Kemalist Illusion: A Comparative Tale of Nationalism Through Elif Shafak’s and Orhan Pamuk’s Non-Fiction."
 The Middle East in Myth and Reality.
 University of Iceland.
 Reykjavik, Iceland.
 22-24 September 2022.

 “Literary Representations of Constantinople: Orhan Pamuk’s Ottoman Characters and their Western Travels.”
 Travelers in Ottoman Lands: The Balkans, Anatolia and Beyond.
 University of Sarajevo.
-Sarajevo, Bosnia.
+Sarajevo, Bosnia and Herzegovina .
 24-27 August, 2022.

 "Istanbul, A Metaphor City: A Literary Illustration of Turkishness."
 International Conference on Thinking the City through Fragmentation and Reconfiguration: Aesthetic and Conceptual Challenges.
 Colégio Almada Negreiros.
 Lisbon, Portugal.
 01-03 June, 2022.